garnix-io/garn/README.md

 ### `garn check`

 `garn check [check]` will run all checks for the specified project.
 These checks run in a sandbox.
+The downside of sandboxing is that these checks won't have access to the internet.
+The upside is that they'll be (almost) perfectly reproducible.